joshgerdes/jekyll-uno/_posts/2022-01-03-azure-active-directory-application-proxy-implementation.md

 * An Azure Active Directory tenant
 * A minimum of Application Administrator rights is required to set up the Application and user and group assignments.
-* A server running 2012 R2 or above to install the Application Proxy connector on (and the permissions to install)
+* A server running Windows Server 2012 R2 or above to install the Application Proxy connector on (and the permissions to install)
 * If you are using a third-party domain _(you will need a public SSL certificate)_ and, of course, the ability to edit external DNS records, the domain will need to be added to Azure Active Directory as a custom domain in order to be used.
 * Azure Active Directory Premium P1 license or M365 Business Premium/E3 license for each user using Azure Active Directory Application Proxy.